Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 Assertions
 ~~~~~~~~~~

-An assertion is like an expectation, except that the assertion immediately
+An assertion is like an expectation, except that the woke assertion immediately
-terminates the test case if the condition is not satisfied.
+terminates the woke test case if the woke condition is not satisfied.
 For example:

 .. code-block:: c